sudeeptarlekar/sudeeptarlekar.github.io/_posts/2023-03-04-define-method-and-define-singleton-method.md

 # => Executing 'my_method'
 ```

-The key point here I would like to make is that ***define_method*** is only available at the class
+The key point I would like to make is that ***define_method*** is only available at the class level,
-level and if you try to create a method from the instance you will end up getting an error.
+and attempting to create a method from an instance will result in an error.

 However, it is important to use ***define_method*** with caution, as it can also lead to
 unexpected behavior if not used properly.
 Let's understand this with following example.